xyzsd/fluent/README.md

 # fluent
-Java implementation of Mozilla Project Fluent localization system
+Java implementation of the Mozilla Project Fluent localization system